 Ed started working for Sinclair Oil Company in Independence in 1949, and continued there when the company was sold to Atlantic Richfield and later became British Petroleum.
 He retired from British Petroleum after 35 years in 1986.

 He and Betty lived in Independence from the time they were married until they moved to Springfield, Missouri in 2013, where they lived until moving to Blue Springs in 2018.

 He learned to fly at age 17 and loved flying his whole life.
 He became a member of the Independence Flying Club and the EAA.
 After retiring he built his own airplane.
 He was also a long-time member of the Independence Country Club and loved to golf.
 He was a member of the Independence Lions Club and he was a Mason.
 He spent a lot of time working and campaigning for his brother, Dan Thiessen, who was a senator from Independence to the state of Kansas for 25 years.

 Survivors are his wife, Betty Thiessen of Blue Springs, Missouri, a daughter Sharon Lewis (Bob), a son Gary Thiessen (Shirley), and another daughter Pam Tindle.
 He had 7 grandchildren and 12 great grandchildren.

-Due to the current public health crisis, a private family service will be held graveside.
-A Celebration of Life will be held at a later date.
+Graveside services will be held at Mount Hope Cemetery on Wednesday, June 3rd at 1:30 PM.
 Donations in memory of Ed Thiessen may be made to Friends of Riverside Park or the Lions Club and can be sent to the Webb Rodrick Funeral home.
 To leave the family a special message of condolence, please visit www.webbrodrickfuneralhome.com.